 Donor-advised funds are not difficult to establish and use, and they have grown in popularity in recent years, getting an additional boost after the tax law limited itemizing.
 Half of all new donor-advised-fund accounts opened in 2017 at the American Endowment Foundation were opened in November and December, says Nopar.
-And with 2018 tax planning well underway, donations to new and already-established donor-advised-fund accounts for the first six months of this year were 140% ahead of last year.
+In 2018, donations to new and already-established donor-advised-fund accounts for the first six months of this year were 140% ahead of 2017, for the first six months of the year.

 You can use a donor-advised fund to help maximize charitable giving in the years you plan to itemize.
 Instead of giving $10,000 every year to charity, you could give, say, $40,000 in one year to a donor-advised fund.
 By "bunching" all your charitable deductions, you could itemize in that one year but still direct $10,000 a year to charity from your donor-advised fund in the following years even if you are taking the standard deduction.

 You have many choices when it comes to setting up a donor-advised fund, including financial-services firms such as Fidelity or Schwab; community foundations; or independent nonprofits, such as the American Endowment Foundation, which will allow your financial adviser to manage the assets in your account.